FAQ list for LCD driver libraries

 Can proportional fonts be downloaded?

 Yes.
-Proportional and monospaced fonts have the same memory footprint.
-The only difference from a monospaced font is in the header values which define the active look of a proportional symbol.
+Proportional and mono-spaced fonts have the same memory footprint.
+The only difference from a mono-spaced font is in the header values which define the active look of a proportional symbol.
 See also the Q/A above.

-Are there cursor support for the different fonts ?
+Is there cursor support for the different fonts ?

 Yes, the library has full cursor support for both soft-fonts and hard-fonts